 Brief Overview of the Collection

-The Library continues to collect heavily in the languages of Asia, the Middle East and Africa, and European language research materials pertaining to Asia, Africa and the Middle East.
-The Library is increasingly developing the collections on more global concepts such as migration and diaspora studies, gender studies, race and ethnic relations, film and media studies, comparative religion, development studies, terrorism and counter-terrorism and international politics and diplomacy are being developed, to support the broadening teaching and research interests of the School.
+The Library continues to collect materials in the languages of Asia, Africa and the Middle East and European-language materials relating to those regions, however, increasingly collections on more global concepts such as migration and diaspora, gender, food studies, film and media, financial management, and international politics and diplomacy are being developed, to support the broadening teaching and research interests of the School.

 Multiple copies of key course readings are acquired to support taught course students along with an extensive collection of e-books, e-journals and research databases.

 Library collections are supported by robust access and inter-lending agreements with other research libraries.